the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 We're finally ready to construct a section of $\thecat{Gl}_\Sigma$.
-First, we build a normalisation algebra on the denotation of every simple type, by a straightforward recursive argument using the cases above--- while the case for the unit type was too simple to get a name.
+First, we build a normalisation algebra on the denotation of every simple type, by a straightforward recursive argument using the 'methods' implemented above--- the case for the unit type is too simple to get a name.

 ```agda
   normalisation : ∀ τ → Nfa {τ} (Ty-nf τ)